 Last Updated on by Artem

-Hips must stay mobile and active in the entire range of motion they have.
+Hips must stay mobile and active in the entire range of motion they have…especially if you find yourself using an office chair all too frequently.

 Hip Mobility…Something People Don’t Appreciate (Until They Lose It)